Relevance:

 Project Characteristics:

 The U.S. Environmental Protection Agency (EPA) Code of Federal Regulations (CFR) Title 40 addresses Protection of the Environment.
-Under CFR 40, Chapter I, Subchapter D, Part 112 (40 CFR 112), which addresses Oil Pollution Prevention, owner or operators of non-transportation-related onshore or offshore facilities engaged in oil storage or production activities that could reasonably be expected to discharge oil into or upon navigable waters of the United States are required to prepare, implement, and maintain a Spill Prevention, Control, and Countermeasure (SPCC) Plan.
-As required by 40 CFR 112, the SPCC Plan must be reviewed and recertified by a Professional Engineer (P.E.) any time the facility undergoes technical changes, or at least once every five years.
+CFR 40, Chapter I, Subchapter D, Part 112 addresses Oil Pollution Prevention.
+The owner or operators of non-transportation-related onshore or offshore facilities engaged in drilling, producing, gathering, storing, processing, refining, transferring, distributing, using, or consuming oil and oil products, which due to their location could reasonably discharge oil in quantities that may be harmful.
+Consequently, this oil may be discharged into navigable waters of the United States (WOTUS) or adjoining shorelines.
+Owners or operators are thus required to prepare, implement, and maintain a Spill Prevention, Control, and Countermeasure (SPCC) Plan.
+As required by 40 CFR 112, a Professional Engineer (P.E.) must review and recertify the SPCC Plan any time the facility undergoes technical changes, or at least once every five years.

-Ensolum was retained to conduct a required five-year review of 13 field-wide SPCC Plans in Colorado and Wyoming.
-Plans were reviewed for overall compliance with current SPCC regulations and updated to reflect changes in owner or operator processes and procedures.
+Ensolum conducted a required five-year review of 13 field-wide SPCC Plans in Colorado and Wyoming.
+Ensolum reviewed for overall compliance with current SPCC regulations and updated to changes in owner or operator processes and procedures.

-As part of the five-year review, over 500 oil and gas production facilities, saltwater disposal facilities, compressor stations, and gas plants were inspected, reviewed for compliance by a Colorado or Wyoming Registered P.E., and updated as appropriate within the field-wide SPCC Plan.
-During the inspection, tanks and equipment were inventoried, containment around all SPCC-applicable tanks and containers was measured, and potential areas of environmental concern were noted.
+As part of the five-year review, a Colorado or Wyoming Registered P.E. inspected, reviewed, and updated as appropriate within the field-wide SPCC Plan over 500 oil and gas production facilities, saltwater disposal facilities, compressor stations, and gas plants.
+During the inspection, Ensolum inventoried tanks and equipment and measured containment around all SPCC-applicable tanks and containers.
+Additionally, Ensolum noted potential areas of environmental concern.
 Due to the high volume of facilities included in the review, Ensolum utilized a customized mobile application data collection database to increase efficiency in the field and during the compliance review.
-Standardized figures and calculation tables were provided for each facility in the SPCC Plan.
-Where deficiencies were identified, Ensolum provided corrective action recommendations for compliance.
+Ensolum provided for each facility in the SPCC Plan.
+In addition, Ensolum provided standardized figures and calculation tables.
+Ensolum identified deficiencies and provided corrective action recommendations for compliance.

 Photo 1: SPCC-Regulated Oil Storage Tanks